 Minecraft heralded a shift in popularity for crafting and survival sandboxes.
 The Microsoft-owned property once dominated the gaming category on YouTube and has gone on to influence the creation of games such as Terraria, Rust, and even Fortnite.

-Aside from having an open-ended gameplay formula that appeals to a wide-range of players, the thing that’s allowed Minecraft to remain popular for so long is its mod support.
+Aside from having an open-ended gameplay formula that appeals to a wide range of players, the thing that allowed Minecraft to remain popular for so long is its mod support.

 And while the block-builder is still regarded as one of the top titles in its genre, there are plenty of other games that manage to scratch the same itch as Minecraft.

 When you’re not in danger of dying at the hands of Mother Nature, you’re battling for precious resources with a hostile race of robots.
-It’s similar to Minecraft in terms of the breadth of items that can be crafted as well as its emphasis on exploration.
+It’s similar to Minecraft in terms of the breadth of items that can be crafted, as well as its emphasis on exploration.

 My Time at Portia

 My Time at Portia is a third-person, open-world crafting RPG set in a post-apocalyptic world where the few remaining humans have banded together in a small town to rebuild civilization.

 It isn’t a very story-focused or linear game and instead allows you to set goals for yourself based on your interests, a formula that many Minecraft players enjoy.

 Subnautica is a first-person survival game that focuses on underwater exploration.
 After your spaceship crash-lands on an alien planet covered almost entirely by oceans, you’re left in a constant struggle for food, drinkable water, and oxygen.

-Exploring your old ship’s crash-site also reveals more about how you ended up on this strange planet and can help you plan an escape; but beware, as danger lurks around every corner and comes in all shapes and sizes.
+Exploring your old ship’s crash-site also reveals more about how you ended up on this strange planet and can help you plan an escape.
+Beware, danger lurks around every corner and comes in all shapes and sizes.

 Although keeping your character alive is a lot harder since resources and inventory space are more limited, the game uses its day/night cycle to help break up activities and keep things interesting.

 Portal Knights is a sandbox action RPG that can be played in either first or third-person.
 The game has you creating an original character and choosing a class from one of three options at the start—Ranger, Warrior, and Mage.

-You can choose to focus on combat and upgrade your character’s weapon and armor while seeking out battles with formidable foes; Or perhaps you prefer a more relaxed experience centered on expanding your home world, building structures, and cultivating crops.
+You can choose to focus on combat and upgrade your character’s weapon and armor while seeking out battles with formidable foes.
+Or perhaps, you prefer a more relaxed experience centered on expanding your homeworld, building structures, and cultivating crops.

-Along the way you’ll encounter deserted buildings and houses filled with valuable loot and materials for expanding your ship as well as dangerous creatures lurking beneath the sand.
+Along the way, you’ll encounter deserted buildings and houses filled with valuable loot and materials for expanding your ship as well as dangerous creatures lurking beneath the sand.